On approaching the edge of Wahba Crater, the site of our first ever camping trip in Saudi Arabia, our reaction was, quite simply, 'Wow!'

 The paths are still there, as is the viewing platform and block built kitchen.
 The ablution block is unfinished and, I could say falling into disrepair, but actually it looks like some unhappy person has taken to it with a sledge hammer and smashed it to bits, so it's unusable.

 Until they implement a few upgrades, camping at this particular spot beside Wahba Crater is not for those who like luxuries.

 The only option available for relief was to duck down behind the remains of the toilet block hoping no one else came wandering over the rise and, more importantly, hoping the rock you picked up to cover your own 'squat job' wasn't already being used to cover a previous deposit.

 Washing was of the sponge bath variety in the open shielded by parked cars or wait till you get home.

-Our accomodation was a large tent with a dicky pole that required German ingenuity to strenghten it against the wind that was picking up outside, and carpets spread over the rough scoria ground.
+Our accomodation was a large tent with a dicky pole that required German ingenuity to strengthen it against the wind that was picking up outside, and carpets spread over the rough scoria ground.
 If you've started to like the gender segregation in this country you're plum out of luck on this tour - we all share the tent which was just fine by us.

 Our tour information said to only bring sleeping bags....if you're the sort that wakes up grumpy without a soft bed I'd suggest you bring a bit more than that.
 One of the German gentleman, who was a bit more clued up than us, had a camp bed.

 |The Wahba Crater's Edge Hotel.
 Absolutely fabulous :)|